 The function of compliance management is important to managers as it helps to identify the risks that could potentially cause an organization to violate any laws, rules or regulations.
 The risk could be in the form of an event or action that may have a negative effect on the organization’s reputation.

-It’s optimal to point out that compliance management is very much interwoven with the fundamentals of Governance, Regulation, and Compliance (GRC).
+It’s optimal to point out that compliance management is very much interwoven with the fundamentals of Governance, Regulation and Compliance (GRC).
 A strong GRC framework is an essential component of compliance management as it helps organizations ensure that they are constructively following the laws and regulations that govern their industry.

-A company’s compliance program should be designed to identify risks, assess them, and reduce them through a combination of measures such as policies, procedures, and training.
+An organization’s compliance program should be designed to identify risks, assess them, and reduce them through a combination of measures such as policies, procedures, and training.
 You can begin to implement all of the above by creating a compliance management plan, a systematic approach for identifying potential risks and evaluating their magnitude.
 Your plan also includes the internal audit process which is an independent examination of an organization’s compliance with its own policies and procedures.

 The benefits of effective compliance management through a strong compliance management plan include: